dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

 spark-matrix-example/target/spark3.2-jvm-2.13/spark-matrix-example-spark3.2_2.13-0.0.1-SNAPSHOT.assembly.jar
 ```

 Now we can upload the assembly JARs to a blob storage, etc. without name clashes.

+In case of libraries, `sbt package` will create a package that contains the axis suffix by default, so no additional configuration is needed.

 ## Final words